jpnewman/jpnewman_ansible_elk/README.md

-# ELK Stack
+# Ansible ELK Stack

-This repo contains a vagrant file to create a ELK Stack via the following Ansible roles: -
+This repo contains a vagrant file to create a ELK Stack via the following Ansible Galaxy roles: -

 - geerlingguy.elasticsearch-curator
 - geerlingguy.firewall